snekpit/venom/README.md

 ### Recipe licensing

-We strongly prefer the Zlib license on code and recipes due to its uncomplicated nature. `boulder new` has been updated to use a REUSE compliant Zlib header, but existing recipes will need to be updated with the following REUSE-compliant verbiage at the top:
+We only accept Zlib licensed code and recipe contributions due to Zlib's uncomplicated nature. `boulder new` has been updated to use a REUSE compliant Zlib header, but existing recipes will need to be updated with the following REUSE-compliant verbiage at the top:

     #
-    # SPDX-FileCopyrightText: © 2020-2022 Serpent OS Developers
+    # SPDX-FileCopyrightText: © 2020-2023 Serpent OS Developers
     #
     # SPDX-License-Identifier: Zlib
     #